instantdreams/DuplicateFolders/README.md

 A simple clone of the repository is all that is required:

 * On the [GitHub page for this repository](https://github.com/instantdreams/DuplicateFolders) select "Clone or Download" and copy the web URL
-* Open your GIT Bash of choice and enter the following commands:
+* Open your git BBash of choice and enter the following commands:
 	* cd {base location of your scripts folder} (e.g. /d/ServerFolders/Company/Scripts)
 	* git clone {repository url} (e.g. https://github.com/instantdreams/DuplicateFolders.git)